aerogear/aerogear.org/docs/specs/abstract_aerogear-client-paging.markdown

 ### Set up the Paging

-In order to start a paging request the API needs to accept a configuration setting, which sets the current page (```offset```) and the number of results that should be listed on a page (```limit```).
+In order to start a paging request, the API needs to accept a configuration setting, which sets the offset of the first element that should be included in the returned collection (```offset```) and the number of results that should be listed on a page (```limit```).
 The different platform SDKs may support different ways to apply the _paging configuration_ (see the platform API doc, for specific details).

 The actual Pipe implementation will be responsible for processing a request along with any paging data and sending the appropriate headers, data, and query parameters to the server (see [Server API spec](https://gist.github.com/4537431)).
 Once the response has been received, the Pipe implementation will provide the result to the supplied callback (see the platform API doc, for specific details).